cetome/panorama/README.md

 - 🇬🇧 United Kingdom
 - 🇺🇸 United States of America

-If you want to reference this work, please refer to this GitHub page directly or to [cetome.com/panorama](https://cetome.com/panorama) (redirection to this page).
+If you want to reference this work, please refer to this GitHub page directly or to [cetome.com/panorama](https://cetome.com/panorama).
 This is to limit forks and consolidate efforts.

 *Note: you can now generate your own panorama with a subset of information.
 The regulations are available in YAML files stored in "country/".
 The generation script and its settings are available in "src/".
 This will generate files in your working directory.
 This requires the following dependencies: Python 3, PyYAML, pandas, tabulate.*